d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 CloudWatch

-* Logs arguments provided, errors during training, algorithm accuracy stats, time to compolete a cycle
+* Logs arguments provided, errors during training, algorithm accuracy stats, time to complete a cycle
 * Common errors - errors specifying hyperparametes, invalid value for hyperparameter, incorrect protobuf file format

 Training with Spark

 * Use SageMaker Spark SDK
+    * Use spark to preprocess, dataset available as a spark data frame
 * SDK can convert spark data frame format to protobuf
 * From there inputs from s3, training job output to s3